dathere/datapusher-plus/README.md

 qsv with the `--update` option and it will check for the latest version and update as required.

-Copy `datapusher/config.py` to a new file like `config_local.py` and modify your configuration as required.
+Copy the `datapusher/dot-env.template` to file `datapusher/.env` and modify your configuration as required.
 Make sure to create the `datapusher` PostgreSQL user and the `datapusher_jobs` database (see [DataPusher+ Database Setup](#DataPusher+_Database_Setup)).

     cd datapusher